 We all know that this does not accurately answer the bigger question: what is your personal net worth?
 It’s unlikely that you have all of your money in your wallet, right?
 Of course, not!
 Most of us keep our money securely in a bank and access it via some type of electronic card.
 Besides, you can’t fit all the things you own in a wallet, and luckily, you don’t carry all your debt around in your pockets either.

 To answer the question “How much money do you have?”, you need to know what your personal net worth is.
 Here are four steps to get started:

 To quickly calculate your net worth, all you really need is a pen and paper.
-Write down two headings: “What I own” and “What I owe”.
-Under each heading, note down all of your assets and liabilities.
+Start with two headings: “What I own” and “What I owe”.
+Under each heading, note down all of your assets and liabilities — these should include both your long-term assets and your short-term assets.
 Some things you may know the exact value of, but others you may need to estimate and that’s quite okay!
 I’ve used some numbers to give you an idea: